Training structure

 Faculty of Science

-This course consists of the realization of two resource evaluation projects based on case studies applied in the mining and petroleum fields.
-The student will have access to the digital imaging platform.
-They will be introduced to the use of specific interpretation and evaluation software that will allow them to manipulate the data sets provided (software such as Techlog, Coralis, Petrel, etc.).
-The results resulting from the interpretation of these data will be relocated in a synthetic and argued way in the form of two reports or presentations.
+This course unit consists of two resource assessment projects based on case studies applied to the mining and oil industries.
+Students will have access to the digital imaging platform.
+They will be introduced to the use of specific interpretation and evaluation software that will enable them to manipulate the data sets provided (software such as Techlog, Coralis, Petrel, etc.).
+The results of the interpretation of this data will be summarized and presented in two reports or presentations.

 Professional internship in a company or laboratory